 Two offenses can both be "tough" defensively but force very different game scripts.
 A team with a top-5 defense and a top-5 offense plays at a controlled pace and limits opponent plays.
 A team with a top-5 defense and a 30th-ranked offense leaks plays the other way and creates volume for opposing skill players.

 The model uses opponents' projected plays-per-game as a multiplier on its base projection.
 WRs facing high-pace, run-funnel defenses (the 30th-ranked offense scenario) historically gain about 7% on their median projection — a real, repeatable edge that strength-of-schedule charts miss.
+It is the same usage-first logic we apply in target share vs air yards: extra routes and targets matter before the box score catches up.

 3. Bye-week clustering